GiovanH/fansim-engine/README.md

 Please see the implementation in `patcher.py` and the demo route for more details.
 Updates and contributions to this guide, as well as suggestions for logic rework are all very much appreciated.

+## Guide for developers:

+Incomplete, please see the demo packages in `custom_volumes/` and `custom_volumes_other/`.

+Please read the [docstrings](doc/docstrings.txt) of the rpy files in `src/sys` for the latest details about features.

+The core difficulty is that ren'py dumps all the names into a global namespace, so we need to coordinate to avoid name conflicts.

+The system data is loaded first, so any custom volume content can replace it.
+You can use this to reskin the menu and other system assets.

+patcher.py is a preprocessor that, among other features, runs a simple substitution based on subtable.json *on your whole script*.

 ## Example

-Please see the example volumes for examples.
+Please see the example volumes from [pqms-extras](https://github.com/GiovanH/pqms-extras) for examples.

-l33t hacker notes:
-- The system data is loaded first, so any custom volume content can replace it.
-You can use this to reskin the menu and other system assets.
-- patcher.py is a preprocessor that, among other features, runs a simple substitution based on subtable.json *on your whole script*.

 ## Standard init offsets